10 Things You Probably Shouldn’t Order from Hotel Room Service

 Our experts had mixed reviews on room-service burgers.
 On the one hand, they say the classic food is a hard-to-ruin standby that people should feel comfortable ordering.
 Others, however, say the time it takes the burger to travel from the kitchen to your room could result in it becoming overcooked—and that’s before you take into account the wilted lettuce and the soggy fries.
 Instead, order the chicken or turkey club with a fruit salad or side salad in place of the fries.
 Before even booking your hotel though, know the 15 things you should never do in a hotel room.

 Pizza is another food you might think you’d be safe ordering.
-But unless your hotel has an Italian restaurant on site, you might want to avoid it.
+But unless your hotel has an Italian restaurant on-site, you might want to avoid it.
 Otherwise, “there is a good chance that it will be previously frozen or a bit tired from sitting under a heat lamp,” Gian Nicola Colucci, executive chef at the Four Seasons Hotel St. Louis, told Southern Living.
+If you’re looking for unexpected places to try pizza, here’s the reason why Costco’s pizza is so good.